Civil-Data/Grupp24/README.md

 ## Run

-- To lint the whole project run `make run`
+- To run the evolutionary algorithm run `make run`

 ## Lint